scholtz/wallet/README.md

 Technology stack: Vue3, JsAlgoSDK, CICD to pure HTML+JS

-If anyne wants to contribute please create a pull request
+If anyone wants to contribute please create a pull request